 A flour mill, by the way, is a place where grain is ground down from wheat.
 Before the days of electricity, mill stones were usually powered by wind (you know, like the windmills in Holland) or by water, which what powered the mill in Tempe.

 If you've lived in Tempe, or visited there, you've seen the mill.
 It's on Mill Avenue (of course) just south of the Rio Salado Parkway, which runs along the Salt River.
-The original mill was built in 1873, then it burned down, and a new one was built in 1917.
+The original mill was built in 1874, was replaced in 1895, then it burned down, and a new one was built in 1917.
 As of this writing, that building is still there.

 |1917 article about the fire, and the new mill building.|